A novel class of functionals for perturbative algebraic quantum field theory: Background

 Furthermore, if $H$ is equicontinuous from $A$ to $B$ and $L$ is equicontinuous from $B$ to $C$, then their composition is defined as

-and this is again equicontinuous from $A$ to $C$.
-In particular, by taking $H$ to be a set containing a single continuous map, this implies that equicontinuous sets are stable under pullback by continuous maps.
+and this is equicontinuous from $A$ to $C$.
+In particular, by taking $L$ or $H$ to be a set containing a single continuous map, this implies that equicontinuous sets are stable under composition with continuous maps.